-We validate the usability and performance of Safe TypeScript empirically by typechecking and compiling more than 100,000 lines of existing TypeScript source code.
+We validate the usability and performance of Safe TypeScript empirically by type-checking and compiling around 120,000 lines of existing TypeScript source code.
 Although runtime checks can be expensive, the end-to-end overhead is small for code bases that already have type annotations.
-For instance, we bootstrap the Safe TypeScript compiler (90,000 lines including the base TypeScript compiler): we measure a 15% runtime overhead for type safety, and also uncover programming errors as type-safety violations.
-We conclude that (1) large TypeScript projects can easily be ported to Safe TypeScript, thereby increasing the benefits of existing type annotations, (2) Safe TypeScript can reveal programming bugs both statically and dynamically, (3) statically type code incurs negligible overhead, and (4) selective RTTI can ensure type safety with modest overhead.
+For instance, we bootstrap the Safe TypeScript compiler (90,000 lines including the base TypeScript compiler): we measure a 15% runtime overhead for type safety, and also uncover programming errors as type safety violations.
+We conclude that, at least during development and testing, subjecting JavaScript/TypeScript programs to safe gradual typing adds significant value to source type annotations at a modest cost.